Relintai/pandemonium_engine_docs/engine_development/compiling/compiling_for_android.md

 ```
     cd platform/android/java
     # On Windows
-    .\gradlew cleanGodotTemplates
+    .\gradlew cleanPandemoniumTemplates
     # On Linux and macOS
-    ./gradlew cleanGodotTemplates
+    ./gradlew cleanPandemoniumTemplates
 ```

 ## Using the export templates

-Godot needs release and debug APKs that were compiled against the same version/commit as the editor.
+Pandemonium needs release and debug APKs that were compiled against the same version/commit as the editor.
 If you are using official binaries for the editor, make sure to install the matching export templates, or build your own from the same version.

-When exporting your game, Godot opens the APK, changes a few things inside and adds your files.
+When exporting your game, Pandemonium opens the APK, changes a few things inside and adds your files.

 Installing the templates

-The newly-compiled templates (`android_debug.apk` and `android_release.apk`) must be copied to Godot's templates folder with their respective names.
+The newly-compiled templates (`android_debug.apk` and `android_release.apk`) must be copied to Pandemonium's templates folder with their respective names.
 The templates folder can be located in:

--  Windows: `%APPDATA%\Godot\templates\( version>\`
+-  Windows: `%APPDATA%\Pandemonium\templates\( version>\`
--  Linux: `$HOME/.local/share/godot/templates/( version>/`
+-  Linux: `$HOME/.local/share/pandemonium/templates/( version>/`
--  macOS: `$HOME/Library/Application Support/Godot/templates/( version>/`
+-  macOS: `$HOME/Library/Application Support/Pandemonium/templates/( version>/`

-`( version )` is of the form `major.minor[.patch].status` using values from `version.py` in your Godot source repository (e.g. `3.0.5.stable` or `3.1.dev`).
+`( version )` is of the form `major.minor[.patch].status` using values from `version.py` in your Pandemonium source repository (e.g. `3.0.5.stable` or `3.1.dev`).
 You also need to write this same version string to a `version.txt` file located next to your export templates.